bazaarvoice/bv-ui-core/lib/cookieConsent/README.md

 // Subscribe to consent 'disable' event.
 Triggers when a cookie consent is set to false var event = cookieConsent.subscribe('cookie3', 'disable', function (data) {});

+//to Subscribe to the store we have the subscribeContent method which accepts a callback.
+// This passes the store to the callback function

 // Unsubscribe events
 event.unsubscribe();